MicrosoftLearning/AI-102-AIEngineer/Instructions/24-knowledge-store.md

     - **Locations** (contains a row for each individual location with the **document_id** for the document in which the location appears).

 The ability to create *table* projections enables you to build analytical and reporting solutions that query the relational schema; for example, using Microsoft Power BI.
 The automatically generated key columns can be used to join the tables in queries - for example to return all of the locations mentioned in a specific document.

+## More information

+To learn more about creating knowledge stores with Azure Cognitive Search, see the [Azure Cognitive Search documentation](https://docs.microsoft.com/azure/search/knowledge-store-concept-intro).